To opt out of 1199SEIU dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-1199SEIU, United Healthcare Workers East is the designated union for various public healthcare workers across New York, New Jersey, Maryland, Washington, D.C., Massachusetts and Florida.
+1199SEIU, United Healthcare Workers East is the designated union for over 450,000 public healthcare workers throughout Massachusetts, New York, New Jersey, Maryland, Florida, and Washington DC.

 For years, public employees in New York have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).